Gaining organizational effectiveness

-Develop a tailored, dedicated change management process for endpoint performance monitoring activities, taking into account the new capabilities provided by Tanium.
+Develop a tailored, dedicated change management process for software management, taking into account the new capabilities provided by Tanium.

-- Align activities to key resources for Tanium-managed endpoint performance activities across IT Security, IT Operations, and IT Risk / Compliance.
+- Align activities to key resources for Tanium software management activities across IT Security, IT Operations, and IT Risk/Compliance teams.

 |Task||IT Security||IT Operations||IT Risk/Compliance||Executive||Rationale|

 |I||A/R||I||-||Deployment of existing, approved corporate software and updating software versions is owned by the operations team.
 Include predefined notifications so that the security and risk/compliance teams are informed.|

 Deploy newly introduced corporate software

 |C||A/R||I||-||Deployment of newly introduced corporate software is owned by the operations team.
 Include predefined notifications so that the security team is consulted and team risk/compliance team is informed.|